 Feature description: Multiple call appearances allow each station to have two or more appearances of the user's primary phone number.
 Each appearance gives the user the ability to handle one call.
 Consequently, Multiple call appearances allow the user to originate and/or terminate multiple calls simultaneously.
-Unlike an analog multiline phone, the station needs only one line (and one phone number) for Multiple call appearances.
+Unlike an analog multi-line phone, the station needs only one line (and one phone number) for Multiple call appearances.
 When the user is involved in a call on one call appearance and another call is offered on a different call appearance, the user may use the Caller ID information to decide whether to answer the ringing call appearance or let the call be forwarded to voicemail.
-To answer the ringing call appearance on hold.
+To answer the ringing call appearance (or originate a second simultaneous call), the user simply puts the first call appearance on hold.
 Calls on different appearances can be combined together to form a three-way conference call.

-Supported by PortaSwitch® via the follow-me feature.
+Supported by PortaSwitch® via the Follow-me feature.
 The primary phone number (account) is provisioned on the IP phone, and all the other appearances are created as accounts with the follow-me configured to the primary account.